Search ×

 Pammakaristos Church

-English: Fethiye Museum exterior from south.
-Note that the complex holds (with another entrance) a mosque, that is called Fethiye Mosque.
-For the part we see the name "Fethiye Museum" is more proper).
+Fethiye Museum exterior from the south.
+Note that the complex also includes a mosque, called Fethiye Mosque, accessible through another entrance.
+For the part we see, the name "Fethiye Museum" is more appropriate.

-English: One should note that there is another entrance to a part of the building that is in use as a mosque and is called Fethiye Mosque, so for this part Fethiye Museum is more proper.
+One should note that there is another entrance to a part of the building that is used as a mosque and is called Fethiye Mosque, so for this part, Fethiye Museum is a more proper name.

-English: A view to the central dome, showing where some of the mosaics are situated.
+A view of the central dome, showing where some of the mosaics are situated.

-English: Saint Antony, the desert Father, the monk.
-The Enc.
-Brit. has " born c.
-251, Koma, near al-Minyā, Heptanomis [Middle Egypt], Egypt. died Jan.
-17?, 356, Dayr Mārī Antonios hermitage, near the Red Sea; feast day January 17.
-A disciple of Paul of Thebes, Anthony began to practice an ascetic life at the age of 20 and after 15 years withdrew for absolute solitude to a mountain by the Nile called Pispir (now Dayr al-Maymūn), where he lived from about 286 to 305.
-During the course of this retreat, he began his legendary combat against the devil, withstanding a series of temptations famous in Christian theology and iconography.
-In about 305 he emerged from his retreat to instruct and organize the monastic life of the hermits who imitated him and who had established themselves nearby.
-When Christian persecution ended after the Edict of Milan (313), he moved to a mountain in the Eastern Desert, between the Nile and the Red Sea, where the monastery Dayr Mārī Antonios still stands.
-Here he remained, receiving visitors and, on occasion, crossing the desert to Pispir.
-He ventured twice to Alexandria, the last time (c.
-350) to preach against Arianism, a heretical doctrine teaching that Christ the Son is not of the same substance as God the Father. (information by viewer of this picture, could not identify myself)
+Saint Antony, the desert Father, the monk, was born around 251 in Koma, near al-Minyā, Heptanomis (Middle Egypt), and died on January 17, 356, at the Dayr Mārī Antonios hermitage near the Red Sea.
+His feast day is January 17.
+A disciple of Paul of Thebes, Antony began practicing an ascetic life at the age of 20 and, after 15 years, withdrew to a mountain by the Nile called Pispir (now Dayr al-Maymūn) for absolute solitude, living there from about 286 to 305.
+During this retreat, he engaged in legendary combat against the devil, facing a series of temptations known in Christian theology and iconography.
+Around 305, he emerged to instruct and organize the monastic life of hermits who imitated him and settled nearby.
+After Christian persecution ended with the Edict of Milan in 313, he moved to a mountain in the Eastern Desert, between the Nile and the Red Sea, where the monastery Dayr Mārī Antonios still stands.
+He remained there, receiving visitors and occasionally crossing the desert to Pispir.
+He visited Alexandria twice, the last time around 350, to preach against Arianism, a heretical doctrine that claims Christ the Son is not of the same substance as God the Father.

-English: Saint Antony, the desert Father, the monk.
-The Enc.
-Brit. has " born c.
-251, Koma, near al-Minyā, Heptanomis [Middle Egypt], Egypt. died Jan.
-17?, 356, Dayr Mārī Antonios hermitage, near the Red Sea; feast day January 17.
-A disciple of Paul of Thebes, Anthony began to practice an ascetic life at the age of 20 and after 15 years withdrew for absolute solitude to a mountain by the Nile called Pispir (now Dayr al-Maymūn), where he lived from about 286 to 305.
-During the course of this retreat, he began his legendary combat against the devil, withstanding a series of temptations famous in Christian theology and iconography.
-In about 305 he emerged from his retreat to instruct and organize the monastic life of the hermits who imitated him and who had established themselves nearby.
-When Christian persecution ended after the Edict of Milan (313), he moved to a mountain in the Eastern Desert, between the Nile and the Red Sea, where the monastery Dayr Mārī Antonios still stands.
-Here he remained, receiving visitors and, on occasion, crossing the desert to Pispir.
-He ventured twice to Alexandria, the last time (c.
-350) to preach against Arianism, a heretical doctrine teaching that Christ the Son is not of the same substance as God the Father. (information by viewer of this picture, could not identify myself)
+Saint Antony, the desert Father and monk, was born around 251 in Koma, near al-Minyā, Heptanomis (Middle Egypt), and died on January 17, 356, at Dayr Mārī Antonios hermitage near the Red Sea.
+His feast day is January 17.
+As a disciple of Paul of Thebes, Antony began practicing an ascetic life at the age of 20.
+After 15 years, he withdrew to a mountain by the Nile called Pispir (now Dayr al-Maymūn) for absolute solitude, where he lived from about 286 to 305.
+During this retreat, he engaged in legendary combat against the devil, resisting temptations that became famous in Christian theology and iconography.
+Around 305, he emerged to instruct and organize the monastic life of hermits who had settled nearby, imitating his way of life.
+After the Edict of Milan ended Christian persecution in 313, he moved to a mountain in the Eastern Desert between the Nile and the Red Sea, where the monastery Dayr Mārī Antonios still stands.
+He remained there, receiving visitors and occasionally crossing the desert to Pispir.
+He ventured to Alexandria twice, the last time around 350, to preach against Arianism, which taught that Christ the Son is not of the same substance as God the Father.

 Pammakaristos Church